All Episodes

 It's not even close.

-Just the war on poverty and the great society programs alone have have transferred over seven trillion dollars to one group of Americans to another, and still the same statistics, still the same percentages, still the same this or that.
+Just the war on poverty and the Great Society programs alone have transferred over $7 trillion from one group of Americans to another.

-And one of the things that you you can't escape noticing is that the education in certain poor areas of the country is not improving.
+And one of the things that you can't escape noticing is that the education in certain poor areas of the country is not improving.

 Schools are not improving.